Facing Unexpected Resignation at 50: What Compensation Can I Claim Under Indian Labor Laws?

 riteshmaity

 The above retrenchment compensation is applicable in case you fall within the scope of Industrial Disputes Act.
 Your designation 'manager' is not important but your nature of work is.
-If you are working in a managerial/ supervisory capacity i.e. you have subordinates under you, you can sanction leave, you can issue charge sheet/ show cause, you have authority to sign important documents etc. then you won't come under the Industrial Disputes Act.
+If you are working in a managerial/ supervisory capacity, i.e. you have subordinates under you, you can sanction leave, issue charge sheet/ show cause, and have the authority to sign important documents, etc. Then you won't come under the Industrial Disputes Act.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute